Mobile phone haggling

 Then I repeated my request to disconnections.

 Orange 'disconnections': "I think we can help, we can match that Three tariff for the same price."
-(Note: Orange's own 400-minute package cost £50/month.)
+(Note: Its own 400-minute package cost £50/month at the time.)

 Martin: "That's not part of your normal price match plan?"